Sujatakumari95/CloneEcommerceWeb/README.md

 # CloneE-commerceWeb
 Hii,  I am Sujata.
-This is simple clone Eommerce WebPage Design in which used html, css, and javaScript.
+This is simple clone of Eommerce WebPage Design in which used html, css, and javaScript.

 Output